 And the Word became flesh and dwelt among us and we beheld His glory the glory as of the only begotten of the Father full of grace and truth.

-Now the people in His day and age saw Him.
+The people in His day and age saw Him.
 Did they believe?
 Did they see God in the flesh walking with them?
 Teaching them?
 Giving them the eternal truths of life?
 Showing them how to live, the way to live—both by word and by example?
-Were they just "so overwhelmed" by the awe of knowing that this was God?
+Were they just so overwhelmed by the awe of knowing that this was God?
 He even proclaimed Himself as being such!
 Were they so overwhelmed that they said, "Yes, I see.
 I believe.
 I'm going to follow."
 No. The Bible's own witness is that they did not know Him, even though they saw Him.

 He came to His own, and His own did not receive Him.
-But as many as received Him, to them He gave the right to become the children of God, even to them who believe in His name: which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God. (verses 11-13)
+But as many as received Him, to them He gave the right to become the children of God, even to them who believe in His name: which were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.
+(John 1:11-13)

 Just because one sees does not mean that one is going to believe.
 That's because, in the biblical sense, there is a spiritual aspect to seeing and believing.
 The scripture here indicates that there wasn't even a flash of recognition as to His true identity.